appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 This is the base branch of the app.
 Users launching the app from the dashboard will see the deployed version from this branch.

-If you are enterprise user, you can choose a different branch as the default, offering customization based on specific project requirements or preferences.
+If you are an enterprise user, you can choose a different branch as the default, offering customization based on specific project requirements or preferences.

  <figure>